 List the essential functionality

+In minimum viable products, the main focus is on the stripped-down set of features included in the initial launch.
 There are several methods to determine which functionality should be included in MVP 1.0.
 At Orangesoft, we use the feature prioritization approach to nail down the essentials.

 - Influences value;